 Rustoleum is one of the most popular acrylic enamel rust-preventative spray paint today.

-It is also number one in terms of the professional, specialty, and decorative segments of the paint industry.
+This multipurpose paint stands number one in terms of the paint industry’s professional, specialty, and decorative segments.

-Until 1994 Rustoleum was a family-owned company, but now it is part of RPM International Inc.
+Until 1994 Rustoleum was a family-owned company, but now it’s part of RPM International Inc.

 Although nearly 100 years old, Rustoleum is still quite a popular brand in the US and Canada, and the company itself has reached over a billion dollars in sales.

-The success of the company starts with its remarkable product, but it also continues with the different ways the product is packaged.
+The company’s success starts with its remarkable product, but it also continues with the different ways it is packaged.

-So popular is Rustoleum that people use the paint for larger projects that use a spray gun like Wagner.
+So popular is Rustoleum that people use the paint even for larger projects that use a spray gun like Wagner.

 Steps for Thinning Rustoleum Paint for Spraying

-Rust-Oleum comes in spray cans, which are fine for small to medium-size surfaces.
+Rust-Oleum comes in spray cans, which work fine for small to medium-sized surfaces.

-However, if you want to paint something large such as a vehicle, tractor, or other equipment, you are better off purchasing Rustoleum in a paint can and thinning it with mineral spirits before using your own spray gun.
+However, if you want to paint something large (such as a furniture set, vehicle, tractor, or other industrial equipment), you are better off purchasing Rustoleum in a paint container and thinning it with proper solvent before using your spray gun.